LukaszMruczkowski/AI_ML_Projects/Knowledge/README.md

 ## [First Order Logic](https://www.javatpoint.com/first-order-logic-in-artificial-intelligence)

-First order logic is another type of logic that allows us to express more complex ideas more succinctly than propositional logic.
-First order logic uses two types of symbols: Constant Symbols and Predicate Symbols.
+First-order logic is another type of logic that allows us to express more complex ideas more succinctly than propositional logic.
+First-order logic uses two types of symbols: Constant Symbols and Predicate Symbols.
 Constant symbols represent objects, while predicate symbols are like relations or functions that take an argument and return a true or false value

 For example, we return to the logic puzzle with different people and house assignments at Hogwarts.
-The constant symbols are people or houses, like Minerva, Pomona, Gryffindor, Hufflepuff, etc. The predicate symbols are properties that hold true or false of some constant symbols.
+The constant symbols are people or houses, like Minerva, Pomona, Gryffindor, Hufflepuff, etc. The predicate symbols are properties that hold some constant symbols.
 For example, we can express the idea that Minerva is a person using the sentence Person(Minerva).
-Similarly, we can express the idea the Gryffindor is a house using the sentence House(Gryffindor).
-All the logical connectives work in first order logic the same way as before.
+Similarly, we can express the idea that Gryffindor is a house using the sentence House(Gryffindor).
+All the logical connectives work in first-order logic the same way as before.
 For example, ¬House(Minerva) expresses the idea that Minerva is not a house.
 A predicate symbol can also take two or more arguments and express a relation between them.
 For example, BelongsTo expresses a relation between two arguments, the person and the house to which the person belongs.
 Thus, the idea that Minerva belongs to Gryffindor can be expressed as BelongsTo(Minerva, Gryffindor).
-First order logic allows having one symbol for each person and one symbol for each house.
+First-order logic allows having one symbol for each person and one symbol for each house.
 This is more succinct than propositional logic, where each person—house assignment would require a different symbol

 ### Universal Quantification

-Quantification is a tool that can be used in first order logic to represent sentences without using a specific constant symbol.
+Quantification is a tool that can be used in first-order logic to represent sentences without using a specific constant symbol.
 Universal quantification uses the symbol ∀ to express “for all.”
 So, for example, the sentence ∀x.
 BelongsTo(x, Gryffindor) → ¬BelongsTo(x, Hufflepuff) expresses the idea that it is true for every symbol that if this symbol belongs to Gryffindor, it does not belong to Hufflepuff.

 ### Existential Quantification